-December 10, 1924 — The first gay rights group in the United States is founded at 1710 Crilly Ct. in Chicago and receives an Illinois state charter.
+December 10, 1924 — The first gay rights group in the United States is founded at 1710 Crilly Ct. in Chicago and received an Illinois state charter.
 The organization, started by an itinerant preacher and laundry, railway and postal workers, publishes two issues of a journal before being shut down after the wife of one of the directors learns about the group and calls the Chicago police.

 December 1950 — As part of the era of McCarthyism, gay men and lesbians are added to the list of people considered security risks, and a purge of government agencies and the military begins.

 June 1961 — Illinois becomes the first state to decriminalize homosexual acts between consenting adults in private.
 The Motion Picture Association of America lifts its ban on gay themes in movies to allow "Advise and Consent" to be shown, but negative attitudes toward homosexuality are still evident since the story has the gay character in the movie commit suicide.

 June 28, 1969 — New York City police raid the Stonewall, a gay bar on Christopher Street in Greenwich Village, the sixth gay bar to be raided in Manhattan in three weeks.
 Gay men and lesbians fight back over four days in what has come to be called the Stonewall Rebellion and was seen as the watershed event that triggered the gay liberation movement.